wanasit/duck_it/README.md

 # duck_it
-Search websites, images, and etc by DuckDuckGo
+Search DuckDuckGo for websites, images, etc.